Opentrons/opentrons/api/docs/v2/tutorial.rst

         p300 = protocol.load_instrument('p300_single_gen2', 'left', tip_racks=[tips])

 Since the pipette is so fundamental to the protocol, it might seem like you should have specified it first.
-But there’s a good reason why pipettes are added after labware: you need to have already added ``tips`` in order to tell the pipette to use it.
+But there’s a good reason why pipettes are loaded after labware: you need to have already loaded ``tips`` in order to tell the pipette to use it.
 And now you won’t have to reference ``tips`` again in your code — it’s assigned to the ``p300`` pipette and the robot will know to use it when commanded to pick up tips.

 .. note::